-As of December 31, 2021, we had no outstanding indebtedness.
-Subsequent to December 31, 2021, our indebtedness has increased due to our issuance in February 2022 of \$305.0 million aggregate principal amount of our 7.25% convertible senior notes due 2021 (the "2031 Notes"), in a private placement.
+As of December 31, 2022, we had outstanding indebtedness due to our issuance in February 2022 of \$305.0 million in aggregate principal amount of convertible senior notes due 2031 (the "2031 Notes") in a private placement.
 We may incur additional indebtedness in the future, including borrowings under the Revolving Credit Facility.
 Such indebtedness, including borrowings, if any, under the Revolving Credit Facility, could have significant effects on our business, such as:

-•limiting our ability to borrow additional amounts to fund capital expenditures, acquisitions, debt service requirements, execution of our growth strategy and other purposes:

-- •limiting our ability to make investments, including acquisitions, loans and advances, and to sell, transfer or otherwise dispose of assets; - •requiring us to dedicate a substantial portion of our cash flow from operations to pay principal and interest on our borrowings, which would reduce availability of our cash flow to fund working capital, capital expenditures, acquisitions, execution of our growth strategy and other general corporate purposes; - •making us more vulnerable to adverse changes in general economic, industry and competitive conditions, in government regulation and in our business by limiting our ability to plan for and react to changing conditions; - •placing us at a competitive disadvantage compared with our competitors that have less debt; and - •exposing us to risks inherent in interest rate fluctuations because our borrowings are at variable rates of interest, which could result in higher interest expense in the event of increases in interest rates.
+- limiting our ability to borrow additional amounts to fund capital expenditures, acquisitions, debt service requirements, execution of our growth strategy and other purposes; - limiting our ability to make investments, including acquisitions, loans and advances, and to sell, transfer or otherwise dispose of assets; - requiring us to dedicate a substantial portion of our cash flow from operations to pay principal and interest on our borrowings, which would reduce availability of our cash flow to fund working capital, capital expenditures, acquisitions, execution of our growth strategy and other general corporate purposes; - making us more vulnerable to adverse changes in general economic, industry and competitive conditions, in government regulation and in our business by limiting our ability to plan for and react to changing conditions; - placing us at a competitive disadvantage compared with our competitors that have less debt; and - exposing us to risks inherent in interest rate fluctuations because our borrowings are at variable rates of interest, which could result in higher interest expense in the event of increases in interest rates.

 Our ability to make scheduled payments of the principal of, to pay interest on or to refinance our indebtedness, including the 2031 Notes, depends on our future performance, which is subject to economic, financial, competitive and other factors beyond our control.
-If the assumptions underlying our cash flow projections are incorrect, for example, due to unexpected impacts of the ongoing COVID-19 pandemic, we may not be able to generate sufficient cash flow from our operations to repay our existing or future indebtedness when it becomes due and to meet our other cash needs.
+If the assumptions underlying our cash flow projections are incorrect we may not be able to generate sufficient cash flow from our operations to repay our existing or future indebtedness when it becomes due and to meet our other cash needs.
 If we are unable to generate such cash flow, we will be required to pursue one or more alternative strategies, such as selling assets, refinancing or restructuring our indebtedness or selling additional debt or equity securities.
-In addition to the restrictions imposed by our Revolving Credit Facility, the investment agreement that we entered into in connection with our issuance of the 2031 Notes (the "Investment Agreement") contains covenants, which, subject to certain conditions, limitations and exceptions, restrict our ability to refinance our indebtedness and incur additional indebtedness.
-If we fail to comply with these covenants or to make payments under our indebtedness when due, then we would be in default under that indebtedness, which could, in turn, result in our other indebtedness becoming immediately payable in full.
+In addition to the restrictions imposed by our Revolving Credit Facility, the Investment Agreement that we entered into in connection with our issuance of the 2031 Notes contains covenants, which, subject to certain conditions, limitations and exceptions, restrict our ability to refinance our indebtedness when due, then we would be in default under that indebtedness, which could, in turn, result in our other indebtedness becoming immediately payable in full.
 Due to such restrictions or other factors, we may not be able to refinance our debt or sell additional debt or equity securities or our assets on favorable terms, if at all, and if we must sell our assets, it may negatively affect our business, financial condition and results of operations.
 In addition, we may be subject to prepayment penalties depending on when we repay our future indebtedness, including any borrowings under the Revolving Credit Facility, which amounts could be material.